 When you convert your data into vector embeddings, the model can use semantic search to understand user intent, not just exact keyword matches.
 This technique strengthens data grounding for AI models for enterprises.
 It allows the model to surface content that’s conceptually relevant, even if it’s phrased differently across your documents or systems, enhancing LLM context grounding for enterprises.

 For large enterprises with tons of unstructured data, this technique greatly improves discovery and response quality.
-It enables AI to act more like a subject matter expert than a keyword bot, contributing to stronger grounding LLM for enterprises.
+It enables AI to act more like a subject matter expert than a keyword bot, contributing to stronger grounding LLM for enterprises, especially when powered by advanced LLM embeddings and their AI capabilities.

 Additional Techniques to Ground LLMs Effectively: